Supported Functions

 COUNTIF

-This function returns the number of values in the provided list that meet the provided condition.
+This function returns the number of values in the provided list that are equal to the provided value.

 = COUNTIF(A2:A5, TRUE)